 Intensive Outpatient Treatment

-Our Intensive Outpatient Treatment (IOP) is offered at both our Orem and Salt Lake City (Cottonwood Heights) locations and allows clients to receive accelerated treatment for their eating disorder while still participating in daily responsibilities such as work or school.
+Our Intensive Outpatient Treatment (IOP) is offered at our Orem, UT, Salt Lake City, UT (Cottonwood Heights) and Boise, ID locations and allows clients to receive accelerated treatment for their eating disorder while still participating in daily responsibilities such as work or school.
 Clients who are in the IOP program show little need to restore weight and are medically stable.
 They may, however, require more than one weekly dietary and therapeutic session.

 A typical IOP client usually feels that they need more structure in their week to deal with the underlying issues of their eating disorder and may require some supervision with their meal structure.
 Co-occurring disorders such as depression, anxiety, trauma or substance abuse are not creating a disturbance in daily functioning.
 IOP care is ideal for clients stepping down from Day Program (PHP) or Residential levels of care or for outpatients who need some additional support to diminish eating disorder behaviors.